 Cold Medicines Often Contain Alcohol

-This is particularly important when you consider that many cold remedies, like Dimetap and Nyquil, contain alcohol -some up to 25%.
+This is particularly important when you consider that many cold remedies contain alcohol -some up to 25%.
 If you’re particularly small and took a cold medication to treat your fever, you could even be charged with drunk driving without ever having consumed an alcoholic drink.

 Fevers Aren’t the Only Reason for Body Temperature Changes

 Of course, while fevers are the most common reason a person’s body temperature has risen, if you were in a hot tub, exercised vigorously, or were in the hot sun before you were given a breathalyzer test, be sure to tell your lawyer as it may affect your case.

 If you have been charged with drunk driving, remember that every detail can be important.
 DUI lawyer Peter M. Liss will look at all potential defenses to your case to help you get the best possible outcome.
 If you have any questions or would like to schedule a free initial consultation, please call (760) 643-4050.